muldjord/skyscraper/README.md

 ```
 If that went well, proceed to the default installation instructions below.
 It should work and give you a working installation of Skyscraper.

+NOTE!
+User 'davidmgrantham' reports that the `--with-default-names` above might be deprecated for some MacOS installations.
+If you remove it, you also need to download the `update_skyscraper.sh` and edit the `tar` commands to be `gtar` before running it.

 #### Windows
 Windows is not officially supported at this time!
 But I did compile Skyscraper 3.3.0 for Windows 64-bit, and it seemingly works just fine.
 Be sure to read the included README before using it.
 And just to be clear: You are on your own if you use this version - please don't ask me questions about it.
 Get it [here](http://www.muldjord.com/downloads/Skyscraper_3.3.0_unsupported_win_version.zip).